edwardcapriolo/fixedness/README.md

 fixedness
 =========

-Functional programming and closures hacks for Java
+Functional programming and closure hacks for Java

 How does it work
 ===========